Penne Pomodoro (Easy Tomato and Basil Pasta)

 Pomodoro sauce in a pan to make penne pomodoro.

-Meanwhile, add salt to the boiling water and cook the pasta accordingly to the package instructions.
+Meanwhile, add salt to the boiling water and cook the pasta according to the package instructions.

 Tomato sauce with fresh basil in a pan.

-Drain the penne pasta and add them to the pan with the pomodoro sauce.
+Drain the penne pasta and add them to the pan with the pomodoro and basil sauce.
 Mix thoroughly to coat well the pasta.

 Penne pasta mixed with pomodoro sauce in a pan.

 Add some parmigiano cheese and give it a quick mix.
-Serve immediately with more parmigiano cheese and fresh basil.
+Serve immediately with more parmigiano cheese and fresh basil on top.

 • The quality of canned tomatoes you use for this recipe will reflect the flavor.
 Try to use a brand that you know and like.